 What defines a Web Designer today is loose.
 I have felt like I could not claim the title in the past because I do not have good coding skills and cannot build my designs without a partnering developer.
 Nonetheless, I have to obtain an interest in the current advancements of the web and technology to stay relevant.
 I read Smashing Mag and Net Mag on my free time.
-I know some basic HTML and CSS.
+There are tons of great resources online. wpcity is a new fav! know some basic HTML and CSS.
 I have even learned a little bit of back-end development so I do not have to rely on others for simple alterations and maintenance needs.
 I have a good background with Wordpress, recently even learning more best practices for search engines to crawl content of Wordpress sites.
 Learning how to use my Google Search Console has been very useful.
 Google provides so many awesome sources to better understand everything from Rich Cards to Security Issues that can influence design.
 So overall I am trying to hold on to an understanding of current web practices, but I am not trying to adapt in-depth skills.
 I just need to know enought to design for the web tomorrow and I am not alone in my boat.

 My focus is on creative ideas and aesthetics that function and work, not necessary the details of how to make them function.
 I am not a full-time UI/UX Designer, nor am I a Font-end Developer or Website Director.
 At least not today.
-You can’t be good at everything, but you can try to communicate with others who know more in the areas you are lacking and utilize some helpful tools that make it easier for you both.
+You can’t be great at everything, but you can try to build stronger communication with others who can own the areas of the project that are your weak spots, and utilize some helpful tools that make it easier for you both.

 I have received different answers from each developer for simple questions.
-“What dimensions do you want to receive the .psds?”, “Can we build with SVGS?”, “Are you good with using the @face-font Kit Generator on this project?”
+“The client has requested this not be built in Sketch, what dimensions do you want to receive the .psds?”, “Can we build with SVGS?”, “Are you good with using the @face-font Kit Generator on this project?”
 If you have been working in a tight-knit group with the same team over an extended time period, you might already have these answers.
 You are fully aware of what the developers can do in certain timeframes and budgets.
 That’s awesome!
 For the rest of us who do not have awesome front-end development skills and/or working with a new team, communication must be part of your creative process for better web design.
 You do not want to pass over a design to the front-end development team that they will not be able to build, rather it be because it is too time consuming for budget or the design did not nurture healthy functionality.

 I was so excited for the site to go live!
 I went back to school in the Fall for my Jr. year of college and followed-up about three months later when the new design still had not been launched.
-The developer then told me it was a impossible design, it would of ran over budget and the client couldn’t afford it.
+The developer then told me it was an impossible design, it would have run over budget and the client couldn’t afford it.
 It had been scrapped!
-The lack of communication allowed for this circumstance to not be addressed in the early stages of design, resulting in an unhappy client, frustrated developer, disappointed designer and a financial lose for the company.
-As a intern, I did not know the right questions to ask.
+The lack of communication allowed for this circumstance to not be addressed in the early stages of design, resulting in an unhappy client, frustrated developer, disappointed designer and a financial loss for the company.
+As an intern, I did not know the right questions to ask.
 As a Back-end developer taking on Front-End, he did not know what to expect.
-Neither of us was involved in the quoting of the project and neither of us ever meet the client.
-I learned the hard way that transparency is a necessity for the creative process of web design.
+Neither of us was involved in the quoting of the project and neither of us ever met the client.
+I learned the hard way that continuous transparency is a necessity for the design process.